Illinoia/AIHackathon2026/README.md

-# sai-tg — Telegram control + AI resume / cover-letter / auto-apply for Sai
+# sai-tg — Telegram control + AI resume / cover-letter / auto-apply for Linkedin

 A companion toolkit for the **Sai** AI agent that does two things: